-An employee has to compulsorily contribute 12% of his basic wages, commission, dearness allowance and retaining allowance towards the EPF scheme.
+An employee has to compulsorily contribute 12% of his basic wages, commission, dearness allowance, and retaining allowance towards the EPF scheme.
 It is deducted before crediting the salary into the employee’s account.

-The employer’s contribution is 13.61% of the employee’s basic wages, commission, dearness allowance and retaining allowance, which is distributed as follows:
+The employer’s contribution is 13.61% of the employee’s basic wages, commission, dearness allowance, and retaining allowance, which is distributed as follows:

 - Employees’ Provident Fund (EPF) Scheme: The employer contributes 3.67% to the EPF scheme and gets a tax exemption for this amount.
-The major purpose of the EPF scheme is to ensure employee’s pre-retirement savings.
+The primary purpose of the EPF scheme is to ensure employee’s pre-retirement savings.